Historic Sotterley Plantation 44300 Sotterley Lane, P.O. Box 67

 Sotterley’s farm history originates long ago in the manorial system of early Maryland when James Bowles established a plantation with its basis in tobacco in 1699.
 Sensing the changing times, Bowles was quick to diversify by adding cereal grains, corn, and livestock.
 As the plantation passed from owner-to-owner over a long period of time, the farming traditions remained the same.
 The farm grew and shrank in size as economics dictated whether the owners sold or bought, from almost 7,000 acres in 1790 and as small as 400 acres for most of the nineteenth century.
 Historic Sotterley Inc. now consists of 94 acres of farm and woodland.
 The last private owner was Herbert Satterlee, and subsequently his daughter, Mabel Satterlee Ingalls.
 Herbert purchased the property in 1910 but did not reside there; he relied on a farm manager, hired laborers, and tenant farmers.
 When Mabel turned Sotterley into a non-profit museum in the 1960s, she intentionally decreased acreage to approximately100 acres to lessen the upkeep.
 Farming became unimportant to the existence of Sotterley Museum and remained so until very recent times.

-Join us each Saturday from 8am-12:30pm for fresh local produce, herbs, flowers, and other goodies, along with presentations and hands-on activities for the whole family !
+We are now closed for the season.
+Join us in 2019 for fresh local produce, herbs, flowers, and other goodies, along with presentations and hands-on activities for the whole family!

 Farmer's Market Vendors

 Sotterley is currently accepting applications from quality local vendors for the 2019 season!
 We feature only locally grown and produced products - vegetables, fruit, honey, eggs, and more.
 All who are interested in being part of the Sotterley Farmer’s Market please contact Joe Goldsmith at 301-643-5617.